-Abstract-The OBS burstifier delay-throughput curves are analyzed in this paper.
-The burstifier incorporates a timer-based scheme with minimum burst size, i. e., bursts are subject to padding in light-load scenarios.
+Abstract-The optical burst switching (OBS) burstifier delaythroughput curves are analyzed in this paper.
+The burstifier incorporates a timer-based scheme with minimum burst size, i.e., bursts are subject to padding in light-load scenarios.
 Precisely, due to this padding effect, the burstifier normalized throughput may not be equal to unity.
 Conversely, in a high-load scenario, padding will seldom occur.
-For the interesting light-load scenario, the throughputdelay curves are derived and the obtained results are assessed against those obtained by trace-driven simulation.
+For the interesting light-load scenario, the throughput-delay curves are derived and the obtained results are assessed against those obtained by trace-driven simulation.
 The influence of long-range dependence and instantaneous variability is analyzed to conclude that there is a threshold timeout value that makes the throughput curves flatten out to unity.
-This result motivates the introduction of adaptive burstification algorithms, that provide a timeout value that minimizes delay, yet keeping the throughput very close to unity.
+This result motivates the introduction of adaptive burstification algorithms, which provide a timeout value that minimizes delay, yet keeps the throughput very close to unity.
 The dependence of such optimum timeout value with traffic long-range dependence and instantaneous burstiness is discussed.
-Finally, three different adaptive timeout algorithms are proposed, that tradeoff complexity versus accuracy.
+Finally, three different adaptive timeout algorithms are proposed, which trade off complexity versus accuracy.

-Keywords: Burstification algorithms, performance evaluation of OBS networks
+Index Terms-Burstification algorithms, performance evaluation of OBS networks.